aws/aws-xray-sdk-node/sdk_contrib/hapi/README.md

 A naive hapi server with X-Ray enabled is available in the "sample" directory.
 The sample can be started from the sdk_contrib/hapi directory with: `npm run sample`

+Once running, a "hello world" GET endpoint will be available at `http://localhost:3010/`

 The sample will run but throw errors connecting to X-Ray if a local X-Ray daemon is not running.

 For more information on running the XRay daemon locally: